 - Profit and Loss (P&L) Statement – A P&L statement provides a summary of the revenue, expenses and costs that a company incurs over a period of time.
 This is also known as an income statement.

 - Return on Investment (ROI) – Most often called ROI, a return on investment is a measurement of how profitable an investment is for a company or entity.
 A high ROI indicates a highly successful investment while a low ROI indicates a less successful investment.

 - Revenue – Revenue refers to the total income generated by goods sold or services rendered by a company or entity.
 This may also be referred as gross sales, or top line, because revenue is shown on the top line of an income statement.

 - Stockholders’ Equity – Stockholders' equity, also known as owners' equity or shareholders' equity, is the amount of value and assets that a stockholder is entitled to after a company pays all its debts and liquidates all its assets.

 - Trial Balance – A trial balance is a bookkeeping worksheet where the total balance of all ledgers is kept.
 The trial balance contains three columns, one that names the account, a debit column and a credit column.
 The debit and credit columns must balance one another when the sheet is completed.

 - Variable Cost (VC) – Variable costs are any costs that change based on how much a company is doing business.
 For instance, raw materials are a variable cost because the more goods a company sells, the more raw materials they need to purchase.

 Stay Up-to-Date on Accounting Terminology with Online Accounting Classes at DeVry

 If you've been wondering how to get a fuller picture of the financial side of your business, pursuing an accounting degree can help.
-Learn how you can stay up to date with the latest accounting terms and practices with our online accounting programs at DeVry, such as a Bachelor's in Accouting or an MBA with a specialization in Accounting.
+Learn how you can stay up to date with the latest accounting terms and practices with an online accounting degree at DeVry, such as a Bachelor's in Accouting or an MBA with a specialization in Accounting.